 That’s why these things are incorporated into my Present in the Pain retreats for grieving mothers.

-Almost eleven years (and three more children) later, I can look back on the experience and see how the Lord made His presence known during even the most intensely painful and traumatic times.
+Twelve years (and three more children) later, I can look back on the experience and see how the Lord made His presence known during even the most intensely painful and traumatic times.
 I recognize now that He used the experience to strengthen my faith, to draw me into a deeper relationship with Him, to bring healing from the pain of loss and from wounds I didn’t even know I had, and to introduce me to the loving care of the Blessed Mother, a fellow grieving mother herself.